 Software development projects, after much investment, employee effort, and time frequently fail to deliver planned outcomes and benefits!
-The consensus among academia and management gurus is that the failure rate of software projects is in 50%-80% range.
+The consensus among academia and management gurus is that the failure rate of software projects is in the 50%-80% range.
 Projects that fail, or only somewhat deliver on their financial and commercial objectives can adversely affect corporate productivity and profitability.
 The ability to objectively assess the health of a project becomes even more problematic as projects increase in scope, magnitude, and technical complexity.

 Best-in-Class organizations use Software Project Health Checks, as a strategic assessment tool, that quickly identifies a project’s current and projected progress against the baseline, at a chosen time.
-It recognizes what has been successfully completed, as well as uncovering where the project’s performance may be at risk for failure.
+It recognizes what has been completed, as well as uncovering, where the project’s performance may be at risk for failure.
 The deliverable is an objective assessment of s project’s current status and its prospects of achieving the planned business and technology deliverables.

 “Good business leaders create a vision, articulate the vision, passionately own the vision, and relentlessly drive it to completion.”

 The purpose of a project health check is to obtain an independent assessment, at any point of time during the project life cycle, of how well a project is performing by approved objectives and how well it adheres to the methodology’s best practices.
 A successful health check will quickly provide access to immediate findings that can be used by the project manager during planning and project execution.
 It offers opportunities to expand on what is going well, and make changes where necessary, increasing the likelihood of success due to earlier detection of problems and risks and optimization opportunities.